groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 Those are the photos that I fed to Gemini.
 If you want to try to determine for yourself which of the three packages are real and which are fake, don't scroll any further!

-When you're done, scroll on for my analysis of Gemini's assessments of these products....
+When you're done, scroll on for my analysis of Gemini's assessments of these products...

 <br>